CxRustySides/CxFlowGithub/README.md

+This is a test of CxFlow...
+Do not use for any other purpose.

 The BodgeIt Store is a vulnerable web application which is currently aimed at people who are new to pen testing.

 > ### Please note that The BodgeIt Store is no longer being worked on